 Make sure you have completed setup and have selected your default phone number.

 Dial in manually

 If neither of the above features are enabled, the system will bring to the web portal and find the dial-in number that matches your country.
 If there is no match, you can easily find a nearby country.

 The passcode is also on this screen for easy reference and you have the option of seeing the meeting roster.

 After joining this way, you will be prompted to enter an identity token to link your name and number to the meeting roster.

 As the chairperson, you can join from the invitation stored in your calendar.
-It will have your chairperson passcode so you don't have to find it.
-Your participants will take the same steps to join but they will only see participant passcodes.
+However, it will have your participant passcode so you will have to manually enter your chairperson passcode.

 Note: Most of these options depend on your account settings and you may not have all of them.